NielJ-Bautista22/Anime-Style-Landing-Page/README.md

-Anime Style Landing Page – Code Geass
+Anime Landing Page – Code Geass

 Welcome to Anime Landing Page – Code Geass, a web project inspired by the iconic anime Code Geass.
 This project is a personal practice in HTML, CSS, and JavaScript, focusing on creating dynamic and interactive web elements.